What is SPACE?

-*Make recommendations to improve inadequate or failing professional responses to County Lines' incidents.
+Make recommendations to improve inadequate or failing professional responses to County Lines exploitation.

-*Collaborate with charities to enable necessary changes which will better safeguard County Lines affected children and young people, and their needs.
+Collaborate with charities and statutory services to enable necessary changes which will better safeguard County Lines affected children and young people, and their needs.

-*Provide training seminars to equip professionals and other organisations including those listed below, to recognise signs of County Lines and gain an understanding of the wider context of this exploitation.
+Train and equip statutory and wider professionals including those listed below, to recognise signs of County Lines and gain a rare insight and understanding of the wider context of this exploitation.